CrazyChaoz/gradle-dot-nix/README.md

 I don't have any motivation to do that myself, but I would be happy to accept a PR that does that.

 A starting point for that would be to convert the python scripts to bash scripts, as they are self-contained and don't do too much magic.

+IFDs
+---

+There are several IFDs that (need to?) exist in the code.

+1. The `gradle/verification-metadata.xml` file gets read to determine the further derivations.
+There shouldn't be a way around this, as the dependencies are variable and the derivations thus need to be determined at runtime.
+2. `nixpkgs.symlinkJoin` collects multiple store paths into one.
+Store paths are not known before evaluation and need to be determined at runtime.

 Structure
 ---